timeplus-io/proton-python-driver/README.rst

       print(row)

-the output of the code will be something like following, as for streaming query is unbouded, you can add your flow control to terminate the loop.
+the output of the code will be something like following, as for streaming query is unbounded, you can add your flow control to terminate the loop.

 .. code-block:: shell